European shares supported by gains in mining and oil companies

 By Sudip Kar-Gupta and Alistair Smout

-LONDON, June 6 (Reuters) - European stocks edged up on Monday, helped by gains in major mining and oil company shares following weakness in the dollar prompted by Friday’s weak U.S. jobs data.
+LONDON, June 6 (Reuters) - European stocks rose on Monday, helped by gains in major mining and oil company shares, following Friday prompted by Friday’s weak U.S. jobs data.

-The pan-European STOXX 600 and FTSEurofirst 300 equity indexes rose 0.3 and 0.4 percent respectively, having fallen around 1 percent on Friday.
+The pan-European STOXX 600 and FTSEurofirst 300 equity indexes both rose around 0.5, having fallen around 1 percent on Friday.

 The U.S jobs data hit the dollar, but this in turn gave a lift to the commodity sector, since a weaker greenback makes commodities priced in that currency more affordable for consumers paying with other currencies.